CFurch/cs3110-final-project/README.md

 ### Alternative Algorithms
 Colin Furch

 During my analysis I decided to focus on comparing the accuracy and percent error of queries across a column that was shared between Adult and COMPAS data sets, namely ages.
-One thing is observable almost immediately is the impact of the sensitivity on the accuracy of the queries, especially with the $\epsilon,\delta$-algorithm.
+There is a noticeable difference

 # Datasets